modernish/modernish/README.md

-    is fifo, is -L fifo, is socket, is -L socket, is blockspecial, is -L blockspecial, is charspecial, is -L charspecial: same pattern, you figure it out :) is onterminal: test if file descriptor is associated with a terminal
+    is fifo, is -L fifo, is socket, is -L socket, is blockspecial, is -L blockspecial, is charspecial, is -L charspecial: same pattern, you figure it out :)

-### Two-argument file tests ###
+### File comparison tests ###
-All of these resolve symlinks before testing.
+By default, symlinks are *not* followed.
+Again, add `-L` to follow them.

     is newer:      test if file 1 is newer than file 2 (or if file 1 exists, but file 2 doesn't)
     is older:      test if file 1 is older than file 2 (or if file 1 doesn't exist, but file 2 does)
-    is samefile:   test if file 1 and file 2 are the same file after resolving symlinks and hardlinks
+    is samefile:   test if file 1 and file 2 are the same file (hardlinks) is -L newer, is -L older, is -L samefile: same as above, but after resolving symlinks

+### File status tests ###
+Symlinks are followed.

+    is nonempty:   test is file exists, is not an invalid symlink, and is not empty (also works for dirs with read permission) is setuid:     test if file has user ID bit set is setgid:     test if file has group ID bit set

+### I/O tests ###

+    is onterminal: test if file descriptor is associated with a terminal

 ### File permission tests ###
 These use a more straightforward logic than `[` and `[[`.
+Any symlinks given are resolved, as these tests would be meaningless for a symlink itself.

     can read:      test if we have read permission for a file can write:     test if we have write permission for a file or directory